simplex-chat/simplexmq/rfcs/2022-06-11-private-groups/README.md

 Secret splitting is specified absractly, much like hashing and encryption (recommended to read those first).
 All shares are always required to reconstruct the secret in this specification, so there is no need to describe details for `k/n` reconstruction, where `k /= n`.

-A share is represented as a record that contains an identifier for the share, the set of identifier for the other shares, and the secret value itself.
+A share is represented as a record that contains an identifier for the share, the set of identifiers used in other shares (including itself), and the secret value.
 Since this specification never splits a secret more than one time, no other data is required to ensure uniqueness, but notably, the description here doesn't quite generalize.

 Identifiers can be anything, including numbers, as one might traditionally expect.